single-spa/single-spa.js.org/docs/faq.md

 ---

 ## What is the recommended single-spa setup?
-We recommend a setup that uses ES modules + [import maps](https://github.com/WICG/import-maps) + [dynamic import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#Dynamic_Imports) (or [SystemJS](https://github.com/systemjs/systemjs) to polyfill these if you need better browser support).
+We recommend a setup that uses ES modules + [import maps](https://github.com/WICG/import-maps) (or [SystemJS](https://github.com/systemjs/systemjs) to polyfill these if you need better browser support).
 This setup has several advantages:
 1. Common libraries are easy to manage, and are only downloaded once.
 You can also preload these for a small speed boost as well using the standard preload spec.
 2. Sharing code / functions / variables is as easy as an import statement, just like in a monothlithic setup
 3. Lazy loading applications is easy, which enables you to speed up initial load times